bond0807/memory-game/README.md

 Once all cards are matched, a popup will appear with your total time and number of moves.

 ## Bug_Tracker
 Have you found a bug?
-Please add comments to codepen.io on https://codepen.io/bond0807/pen/mxQQvW
+Please add comments to the Comments section on https://codepen.io/bond0807/pen/mxQQvW

 ## Contributing